You can target audiences on Facebook with a dozen different ad formats and thousands of possible ad targeting parameters.

 Certain types of businesses or campaigns are based on selling to people experiencing certain major life events.
 Funeral homes, for example, obviously want to connect with people who are planning a funeral, terminally ill, or lost/losing a loved one.
 Moving services want to get in front of you if you’ve just purchased a new house or apartment.
 Wedding photographers target people who are engaged.

 Facebook has pretty much every conceivable life event targeting option, since we tend to post these to our timelines.
+(And fun fact: weather based targeting is now available on Facebook, too!)

 The Life Events parameter is unique in that you can choose to target people at specific intervals of time after the change.
 For example, a jewelry company would obviously be interested in getting in front of people celebrating their one-year anniversary, so they could target audience members who were newlyweds one year ago.
 The date ranges possible are 3 months, 6 months and one year.